-Our business operations and the goals and strategies for our business areas are presented in greater detail on pages 16-18 of this Annual Report.
+Our business operations and product portfolio are presented in greater detail on pages 15-24 of the Annual Report.

 3. Equity and Dividends

-The alternative performance measure “net interest bearing debt” as used above, excludes lease liabilities recognized in accordance with IFRS 16 and is further defined in the Annual Report.
+The alternative performance measure “net interest-bearing debt” as used above, excludes lease liabilies recognized in accordance with IFRS 16 and is further defined in the Annual Report.

-The Board of Directors has adopted a dividend policy whereby it is the intention to distribute 25 to 50% of annual net income as dividends over time.
-The Board of Directors has no general authorization to distribute dividends.
-Each year’s dividend is decided by the AGM after a proposal from the Board of Directors.
+The Board has adopted a dividend policy whereby it is the intention to distribute 25 to 50 percent of annual net income as dividends over time.
+The Board has no general authorization to distribute dividends.
+Each year’s dividend is decided by the AGM after a proposal from the Board.

 The Company has not distributed dividends in recent years due to a weak market, operating losses and a need to maintain an adequate liquidity reserve.
-Going forward, the Company’s capacity to pay dividend will be assessed by the Board of Directors in light of, among other things, the market outlook and the Company’s equity and funding positions.
-Since the Company currently has net interest bearing debt which is above the targeted level, priority is given to debt reduction before resuming dividend payments.
-In addition, the Company is restricted in its combined Revolving Credit and Term Loan B facility from proposing a dividend for 2019; and these agreements require certain conditions to be fulfilled before the Company may propose a dividend payment.
+Going forward, the Company’s capacity to pay dividend will be assessed by the Board in light of, among other things, the market outlook and the Company’s equity and funding positions.
+Since the Company currently has net interest-bearing debt which is above the targeted level, priority is given to debt reduction before resuming dividend payments.
+In addition, the Company is restricted in its main credit facility from proposing a dividend for 2020 and these agreements require certain conditions to be fulfilled before the Company may propose a dividend payment.

 4. Equal Treatment of Shareholders and Transactions with Close Associates

-Transactions between the Company and shareholders, a shareholder’s parent company, members of the Board of Directors, executive officers, or close associates of any such party (referred to as “Close Associates”) shall be conducted at arm’s length distance and at market terms.
+Transactions between the Company and shareholders, a shareholder’s parent company, members of the Board, executive officers, or close associates of any such party (referred to as “Close Associates”) shall be conducted at arm’s length distance and at market terms.
 Material transactions with Close Associates will be subject to independent valuation by third parties.
 According to PGS’ Code of Conduct, our employees shall not have any personal or financial interest that might conflict with those of PGS nor influence, or appear to influence judgments or actions in carrying out their responsibilities on behalf of the Company.
-According to the Board of Directors’ Rules of Procedure, a member of our Board of Directors may not participate in discussions or decision-making as to issues in which the Director or any person closely associated with the Director has a material personal or financial interest.
-The Code of Conduct and Rules of Procedure are available on our website.
+According to the Board’s Rules of Procedure, a member of our Board may not participate in discussions or decision-making as to issues in which the Director or any person closely associated with the Director has a material personal or financial interest.
+The Code of Conduct and Rules of Procedure are available on www.pgs.com.